hubert-joskowiak/PredictFutureSales/README.md

 ver       = 0             -> version number

-make_data = True          -> if True program run feature_engineering.py and create new dataset, if False .npz file with file_name     is loaded
+make_data = True          -> if True program runs feature_engineering.py and creates a new dataset, if False .npz file with file_name is loaded

 make_baseline = True      -> if True program makes a .csv file with baseline answers